How Y2Y partners are restoring a rare forested-wetland marsh for connectivity in the Upper Columbia

 Additionally, removing remnants of roads and restoring the wetland to its natural state are some of the steps VFE has undertaken to enhance secure habitat for grizzly bears, moose, deer and other animals such as the western toad that breeds in the marsh.
 However, more needs to be done to fully restore this ecosystem so it can support species into the future.

 “Our planet needs all the wetlands it can get as they are vitally important for birds, insects, reptiles, plants, amphibians and all manner of endangered species.
 They also provide many ecosystem services that benefit humans such as water filtration, flood control, carbon sequestration and climate change mitigation,” Lorna Visser of the VFE wrote in a column for the Valley Voice community newspaper.

 The Yellowstone to Yukon mission progresses because of collaboration.
 That’s why we’re proud to continue with our partner grants program — one that has been running since 1998.

-“This part of the Columbia Headwaters region is a critical corridor and we are thankful for the local commitment to help wildlife that live and move through this area.”— Nadine Raynolds, Columbia Headwaters program manager
+“This part of the Upper Columbia region is a critical corridor and we are thankful for the local commitment to help wildlife that live and move through this area.”— Nadine Raynolds, Upper Columbia program manager

 This restoration benefits wildlife and people, who are welcome to respectfully enjoy the Sanctuary’s wild spaces.
 Careful design of the restoration means human disturbance will be directed away from sensitive riparian wildlife areas while still allowing people to observe wildlife or take a peaceful walk along a forest pathway.
 Snk’mip is also a place to learn in and learn from, as local organizations and schools often visit for educational outings.